oomph-lib/oomph-lib/README.md

 Note that this directory is completely unconnected to the `oomph-lib` directory.
 To be able to find the `oomph-lib` installation directory, if it is not in one of the system-wide standard locations such as `/usr/local`, it must be declared somehow.

-This is most easily done by using the `PATH` environment variable, as discussed [above](#option-2-specifying-a-custom-installation-location).
+This is most easily done by exporting the `oomphlib_ROOT` environment variable, as discussed [above](#option-2-specifying-a-custom-installation-location).
 Note that this is necessary even if `oomph-lib` is installed to its default installation directory, `install/`, in the `oomph-lib` root directory -- remember that the current directory is completely unconnected to the oomph-lib installation.
 Alternatively, you can specify the directory where `oomph-lib` is installed when configuring the current project.

 So, assuming `oomph-lib` was installed to `/home/joe_user/oomph_lib_install` the driver code can be built using